CO private-sale guide

 How to sell a vehicle privately in Colorado

-Private vehicle sales in Colorado are completed through the Colorado Division of Motor Vehicles and your county motor vehicle office.
-The seller assigns the title to the buyer, the buyer applies for a new title and registration, and a bill of sale documents the sale.
-Notarization is commonly required in Colorado, and some counties require it outright, so it is safest to plan on having the bill of sale notarized and to confirm the rule with your county before the sale.
+Private vehicle sales in Colorado are completed through the Colorado Division of Motor Vehicles and a county motor vehicle office.
+The seller assigns the title, the buyer applies for title and registration, and a bill of sale documents the sale.
+Colorado DMV's general buying-and-selling guidance calls for buyer and seller signatures and does not state routine notarization.

 To complete the transfer, the buyer brings the assigned title, the bill of sale, a Secure and Verifiable Identification, and proof of Colorado insurance to the county motor vehicle office, generally within 60 days of the purchase to avoid late fees.
 The buyer pays ownership tax, sales or use tax, and title and registration fees at that office.